Arcangues: Inter-communality

 The commune is part of the Basque Bayonne - San Sebastian Eurocity.

 Demography

-In 2017 the commune had 3,160 inhabitants.
+The inhabitants of the commune are known as Arcanguais or Arcanguaises in French, and as Arrangoiztar in Basque.

 Economy

 The town is part of the Appellation d'origine contrôlée (AOC) zone designation of Ossau-iraty.

 ETPM (Multiple Public Works Company) is an independent French company based in Arcangues whose main activity is the execution of works for electrical and telecommunication networks.

 Culture and Heritage

 The shutters of a Basque house, made with solid wood slats, are painted the same colour as the other wooden parts of the facades or framing.
 They are generally in a dark red called "basque red".
 There has also been, since the 19th century, a very dark blue - a kind of Prussian blue - and a "deep" dark green also as well as sometimes a very light gray.
 At Arcangues the Marquis, Pierre d'Arcangues, introduced a lighter blue, which has retained the name Blue of Arcangues.

 It was in Arcangues that the first Seaska Ikastola was created in 1969.